1nj3ct10n/Red-Team-Adventures/Rubber Ducky/Ducky Scripts/README.md

 This directory contains different Ducky Scripts that I created and used in my Red Team Adventures for payload delivery and execution! 🙂
 \
 \
-Hardware used:
+Hardware requirements:
 - Raspberry Pi Zero W
 - USB Cable
-- Raspberri Pi Zero W USB-A Add-on board
+- Raspberri Pi Zero W USB-A Add-on board (optional)
 - MicroSD Card (I used a Kingston 32 gb class 10)